mojoaxel/beadnet/README.md

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU Affero General Public License for more details.

 You should have received a copy of the GNU Affero General Public License [along with this program](LICENSE).

+**I expect all resulting images and animations to be published under a [CC-BY](https://creativecommons.org/licenses/by/4.0/) license.**